macabeus/macro-compiler/README.md

 ```

 Then you could use this plugin.
-[You can see more examples where.](docs/examples.md)
+[You may see more examples here.](docs/examples.md)

 # How to run

 You must have Elixir in your computer.
-[You could read here how to install it](https://elixir-lang.org/install.html).
+[Read how to install Elixir here](https://elixir-lang.org/install.html).

-To compile your macro, you need to run this command:
+Run the command below so you can compile your macro:

 ```
 mix run lib/macrocompiler.ex path/of/eventMacro.txt > macro.pl